As per the reports, Adblock Plus developer eyeo GmbH will use blockchain technology in its browser extension Trusted News.

 “They can say ‘hey I don’t feel like this site should be listed as biased because of whatever’.
 And we’re going to use that feedback to make the product better.
 And then the next step is to decouple that from any server, and from any third party, and give it directly to the blockchain.
 So that feedback can live on its own in that place and so that good feedback can be prized and rewarded by users and people who are providing lousy feedback won’t be.
 So that is the next step.”

-It is to be noted that Eyeo is not the first company to convey their concern in fighting fake news with the use of blockchain tecnhnology.
+Note that Eyeo is not the first company to express concern about fighting fake news using blockchain technology.
 In March 2017, Google declared that it will pay special attention to the issue of trustworthy news and spend $300 million to generate the Google News Initiative platform.
 In November 2017, Facebook announced the formation of trust indicators attached to articles on the social media platform.